DwieDima/flapp/README.md

 ### Ionic Components for Material design

-Material UI is an implementation of Material Design for react It has layout componentst and UI widgets.
+Ionic components are an implementation of Material Design for Android and Cupertino Design for IOS.
+It has layout components and UI widgets.

 - https://ionicframework.com/docs/components